How Add Fill Light to Portrait Photos Using the Built-in Flash on Your Camera

 The Limitations of Pop-Up Flash

 Pop-up flashes are very small and they create a very hard light, which is not flattering.
-Pop-up flashes are also very to the lens, which causes and also causes kind of a flat look to most of your images.
+Pop-up flashes are also very close to the lens, which causes and also causes kind of a flat look to most of your images.

 I especially don’t like pop-up flashes when you’re trying to learn flash.
 Because you don’t have manual control over the flash you’re constantly trying to guess what the auto mode and your camera is trying to do with the flash.
 It makes it really difficult to learn and to repeat results.